-Four 2" Pulley Wheels fitted with Motor Tyres and Wheel Discs are used for the road wheels, and are held in place by Collars 28,
+Four 2" Pulley Wheels fitted with Motor Tyres and Wheel Discs are used for the road wheels, and are held in place by Collars 28.

-The front wheels are secured to the body by Cranks 29 bolted to the chassis, and the headlamp tie bar 33 is attached to the radiator by a 1⁄2" Reversed Angle Bracket.
+The front wheels revolve on 1" Rods secured to the body by Cranks 29 bolted to the chassis, and the headlamp tie bar 33 is attached to the radiator by a \( \frac{1}{4}" \) Reversed Angle Bracket.